Screaming Trees vocalist sings a powerful story

 “It was a constant battle just to keep [Lee] from soloing from start to finish through every song and then demanding his shrill, atonal, uninteresting playing be the loudest thing in the mix.
 It often seemed like the bulk of the band’s creative energy was devoted solely to tamping down Lee’s worst narcissistic impulses.
 I privately thought of Lee as a copycat revisionist of the cheesiest kind, his entire persona and songwriting style a cornball expression of the terrible 60s garage band revival briefly popular in the 80s.”

 I suppose it’s not pleasant to see your former bandmate and friend delight in the time you were electrocuted or the thousand times your brother drew you sodomizing a goat.
 But the fact that Lanegan is equally critical of himself and of everyone he loves makes that kind of detail more bearable, at least to me.
 “Our records were a shitty mishmash of half-baked ideas and catchy tunes derailed by the stupidest of lyrics. … I longed to make music that could be taken seriously, music that I could take seriously, instead of just the tall dumbass singing on the same stage as the lunatic, Falstaffian guitar player.”
-It’s insightful rock criticism, but also beautiful writing.
+It’s insightful rock criticism, and also beautiful writing.

 (One tiny correction.
 Lanegan describes Van Connor’s 16-year-old wife screaming in front of Van at every Trees show “as though we were the Beatles at Yankee Stadium.”
 This Mets fan cannot let that go unchallenged, because of course the Beatles played at Shea Stadium but never appeared at Yankee Stadium.)

 Sing Backwards and Weep is a gorgeous read, but fans should strongly consider the audio version.
 Lanegan’s narration injects the story with an unmistakable authenticity.
-The reader just plain believes the painful stories about his mother’s cruelty and his insane run-ins with a rip-off drug dealer in Amsterdam because of that voice, that gargling-gravel-with-kerosene voice.
+The reader just plain believes the painful stories about his mother’s cruelty and his insane run-in with a rip-off drug dealer in Amsterdam because of that voice, that gargling-gravel-with-kerosene voice.
 And there are endearing moments, as well.
 He pronounces formally as “formerly” and even drops a couple instances of “supposably.”

 Meanwhile, the early history of the Trees serves as a primer for how Seattle became Seattle.
 One night, Lanegan masturbates in the yard of his ex-girlfriend while peeping through her curtains as she gets with her new beau.
 As one apparently does in small-town Washington.
 He then ducks into the Ellensburg Public Library to catch a few local bands.
 He’s immediately enchanted with the giant bass player of the three-piece band that closes the night.
 A couple days later, that fellow calls Lanegan and offers to replace Van Conner, who’d temporarily quit the Trees because they were all annoyed at his screaming wife.